I am watching the USA Golden Globes on live streaming from this address:

 (keep reading ↓)

-Charles Roven accepts the award also on behalf of Megan Ellison, Jonathan Gordon, Richard Suckle.
-He shares the award with David O. Russell and thanks to the first 5 actors of the film.
+Charles Roven accepts the award also on behalf of Megan Ellison, Jonathan Gordon, and Richard Suckle.
+He shares the award with David O. Russell and thanks the first 5 actors of the film.

 Leonardo DiCaprio continues his list of thanks and presents the award for Best Performance by an Actress in a Motion Picture – Drama Cate Blanchett for Blue Jasmine (2013).
 Everybody in the hall stands up to applaud her.
-She thanks Dianne Wiest.
-It’s impossible to do such a quality performance without really very good people, she says.
+She thanks, Dianne Wiest.
+It’s impossible to do such a quality performance without very good people.
 This was the most fabulous, generous crew of Woody Allen in quite some time.
 She thanks a lot of people.

 Jessica Chastain presents the award for Best Performance by an Actor in a Motion Picture – Drama Matthew McConaughey for Dallas Buyers Club (2013) “Unexpected, but graciously accepted”.
-86 times this movie was refused to be budgeted.
-This is an important triumph.
+86 times, this movie was refused to be budgeted.
+This is a significant triumph.
 He is glad this film came to him.
-He tanked his mother: “don’t go watching people on the screen, go do it yourself” and his wife who supported and inspired him.
-This movie was never about dying, but about living.
+He tanked his mother: “don’t go watching people on the screen; go do it yourself” and his wife, who supported and inspired him.
+This movie was never about dying but about living.

 Before any award is given for best drama, I just want to say that among the films nominated in this category, I think the rightful winner should be Rush.
 But I don’t think it will win.

 Johnny Depp presents the award for Best Motion Picture – Drama 12 Years a Slave (2013).
 Steve McQueen, the director, is accepting the award.
 The whole room applauds, standing.

 This edition of the Golden Globes TV show on NBC was directed by Louis J. Horwitz.